tomcdj71-openclassrooms/todolist/README.md

 # alternatively you can use symfony server:start -d to run in daemon mode
 ```
 ### Alternative Install

-> **INFO**
-> Many utility commands are available thanks to the Justfile and Makefile provided.
-You can give a try by typing `make help` or `just help`.
+**_Many utility commands are available thanks to the Justfile and Makefile provided.
+You can give a try by typing `make help` or `just help`._**

 > Install Using Make

 `make first-install`

 > **NOTE**
 > In order to start the web server in daemon-mode and open your browser you can now use `make sf-start-daemon`.
-This will start the server in daemon mode, open the page in your prefered browser, and open the logs in your terminal.
+> This will start the server in daemon mode, open the page in your prefered browser, and open the logs in your terminal.

 > Install Using Just

 `just first-install`

 > **NOTE**
 > In order to start the web server in daemon-mode and open your browser you can now use `just sf-start-daemon`.
-This will start the server in daemon mode, open the page in your prefered browser, and open the logs in your terminal.
+> This will start the server in daemon mode, open the page in your prefered browser, and open the logs in your terminal.

 ## Support

-> **INFO**:
-> How to contact me ?
+**How to contact me ?**

 | Documentation              | Status                                                         |
 | -------------------------- | -------------------------------------------------------------- |